On This Day in History: July 28

 - World War II: Operation Gomorrah: The Royal Air Force bombs Hamburg, Germany causing a firestorm that kills 42,000 German civilians.

 - World War II: Soviet leader Joseph Stalin issues Order No. 227.
 In response to alarming German advances, all those who retreat or otherwise leave their positions without orders to do so are to be tried in a military court, with punishment ranging from duty in a shtrafbat battalion, imprisonment in a Gulag, or execution.

 - The Sutton Hoo helmet is discovered.

 - Hawaii Clipper disappears between Guam and Manila as the first loss of an airliner in trans-Pacific China Clipper service.

 - First flight of the Boeing B-17 Flying Fortress.

 - U.S. President Herbert Hoover orders the United States Army to forcibly evict the "Bonus Army" of World War I veterans gathered in Washington, D.C.

-- The Silent Parade took place in New York City, in protest to murders, lynchings, and other violence directed towards African Americans.
+- The Silent Parade takes place in New York City, in protest against murders, lynchings, and other violence directed towards African Americans.

 - The United States begins a 19-year occupation of Haiti.